A real-time dashboard for monitoring robot systems and enabling rapid operator response.

 Software: Figma, Miro

 At Black-i-Robotics, autonomous robots were getting smarter, but operators needed interfaces that kept up.
-I designed an AI-powered control platform that made robot behavior easy to understand, safe to manage, and fast to act on.
+I designed operator-facing control system that translated real-time robot behavior into clear alerts, system states, and intervention controls—allowing warehouse operators to monitor multiple robotic systems and respond quickly during high-pressure operations.

 Operators were required to monitor multiple robotic systems simultaneously in fast-paced logistics environments.